 Well, the product sure made skin hold onto moisture, yet not very long for the whole day.
 It lasted for 6 to 7 hours.
 Afterwards, my complexion started getting dehydrated and cracking, mostly around my chin.
 It even pronounced some fine lines on my forehead and under my eyes.
 Additionally, its coverage also came off little by little and caused subtle streaks or patches, but it was not sliding badly.

 I’d highly recommend the tinted moisturizer to normal/combination, sensitive and indeed, dry skin types.
 If you are plagued by very dry, scaly skin as I used to be back then, you should follow all of your skincare steps beforehand to ensure that your skin can stay hydrated throughout the day.
 Furthermore, good thing is that it does not contain irritants, typically fragrances, alcohol derivatives and chemical sunscreen actives.
 Therefore, it’s less likely to upset your delicate skin.

 3. Bronzy, Lustrous Squeezy Tube

-Housed in a plastic bronzy tube in a satin finish which easily gets stains by a dash of powder or foundation.
+Housed in a bronzy plastic tube in a satin finish which easily gets stained by a dash of powder or foundation.
 And, it’s hard to clean it off.
 I really like the idea of foundations in tubes, I don’t have to put my filthy fingers into the entire foundation.
-The tube is more sanitary than the twist-off jars or pots, it foils bacteria and microorganism from spoiling the product.
+The tube is more sanitary than the twist-off jars or pots, it foils bacteria and microorganisms from spoiling the product.
 The packaging is light and well-shaped for on-the-go uses.
 It’s tough to withstand physical damage.
 You can see the foundation shade on the back of the tube.